devshaun-c/instahome-exercise/README.md

 ## TO DO

+- [ ] Adjust font-size calculation at theme
+  - [ ] Use px instead of default rem
 - [ ] ActivityCard
   - [ ] Simplify based on Meetup cards for mobile
 - [ ] If Desktop, open in new tab.
 - [ ] Use Next/Image to load SVGs
-- [ ] Get Activities based on Category
-  - [ ] At "ALL", Set limit for each to 7
-  - [ ] If click on a category, show 14 + see more button to load more
 - [ ] Revise schedule database
   - [ ] Make schedule as Root (use partnerName as key)
 - [ ] Revise template database